vinceskahan/v5wiki/WeeWX-Frequently-Asked-Questions.md

 * reading/writing data to the database
 * reading/writing data to a USB or serial device

-In many cases, you can escalate your privileges by putting a `sudo` at the beginning of the command.
-This executes the command as the `root` user.
+In many cases, you can get the permissions that you need by putting a `sudo` at the beginning of the command.
+Invoking `sudo` executes the command as the `root` user.
+This process is called "privilege escalation".
 ```
+# run the `systemctl` program as the logged-in user:
+systemctl start weewx
+# run the `systemctl` program as the `root` user:
 sudo systemctl start weewx
 ```

 Another option is to add your username to the list of administrative users on the computer.
+In this approach, you add a user to a group, for exampl, adding the `pi` user to the `adm` group would let the `pi` user see and modify files that are available to the `adm` group but not to the rest of the world.

 See the Wiki article [understanding permissions](Understanding-permissions)